Character Formation through Assessment

 The step-by-step guides for Personal Reflection use informal assessment methods that will be useful to centers that do not want to collect data on their students but rather are interested in using the assessment tools for students’ growth.
 Centers may choose to use this approach in a specific program or with all students associated with their center.
 Two step-by-step guides are provided.
 One guide focuses on personal reflection via a one-on-one conversation, like over a cup of coffee.
 The other focuses on personal reflection using worksheets specific to a virtue (e.g., patience, humility, etc.) that might be used in one session of a program or class.
 The guides provide the steps needed for facilitating the virtue assessment tools as an intervention for students to gain personal reflection and goal-setting related to virtues.
 If this approach is used over time with the same students, it can also provide these students a means for tracking their growth over time.

 We included this approach in the toolkit because, as part of our research study, students identified how meaningful the questions were to their own growth.
 Students were asked to complete a one-hour questionnaire four times over the course of two years.
 Initially, our research team expected many complaints from students, but we were surprised by the overwhelmingly positive responses we received.
-Students from the centers stated that they enjoyed taking the surveys and viewed them as an opportunity for deep self-reflection, individual feedback, and goal setting.
+Students from the centers states that they enjoyed taking the surveys and viewed them as an opportunity for deep self-reflection, individual feedback, and goal setting.

 “I’ve enjoyed doing these surveys and am excited to see what you find!”